Functions #

 goPkg #

-the returned value is the package path of the given Implementation code.
+the returned value is the package path to implementation code.
+In this case,

 Examples: